How to Clean a Bedroom: Quick and Easy Guide

 Just get up and do it.

-How Often Should I Clean My Bedroom?
+How Often Should I Clean a Bedroom?

 For instance, your daily routine can include: